powshayneAI/ai-case-study/README.md

         Average rendering improvements of over 3x
     - Exited beta phase
     - More stable and rapid development of new features

 ([Timeline/Blog](https://blog.character.ai))

+### Competitor(s)

+From the experience of utilizing AI chatbots, I have discovered a few competitors of Character.AI.
+One such rival is Janitor AI.
+Janitor AI physically looks different from Character AI in terms of searching for characters to interact with.
+However, Janitor AI is still in it's beta phase-- due to this, it lacks many abilities that Character AI has at its disposal.

+Janitor AI does not have voices for characters or Group Chats.
+Nor does it have a mobile app for it to be used on the go, it only has a site that is accessible through browsers.